 Photography provided by Lauren Schulte of @TheBiteSizePantry.

-With Easter just around the corner, we’ve officially made it to Bockwurst season!
+Easter is on its way, which means we’ve officially made it to Bockwurst season!
 Contrary to its name, this European sausage is anything but the “wurst!”
 In fact, it’s actually a Heinen family staple at Easter, and no one loves it more than Tom Heinen.

 What exactly is Bockwurst?
 According to Tom, “Bockwurst is a traditional German sausage that my grandfather introduced decades ago to the Cleveland market.
 It has a very distinctive taste and is much leaner than traditional sausages.
 It is great for breakfast, lunch or dinner and is only available for a couple of weeks around the Easter holiday.”

-While typically enjoyed during the Spring season, Tom always stocks his freezer with a few extra links to enjoy throughout the year.
+While typically enjoyed during the Spring season, Tom always stocks his freezer extra to enjoy throughout the year.
 If you don’t intend to eat it quickly, we recommend doing the same.

 Interested in trying Heinen’s Bockwurst?
 Visit your local Heinen’s Meat Department and ask the butcher for a few links.

-Note: Bockwurst does not do well on the grill.
+Note: Bockwurst does not cook well on the grill.
 See below for Tom’s favorite way to prepare this special German sausage!

 Method:

-- Lay the Bockwurst in a single layer on the bottom of a large pot.
+- Arrange the Bockwurst in a single layer on the bottom of a large pot.
 Add enough cold water to cover the Bockwurst by about an inch.

 - On the stove over medium-low heat, slowly bring the water to just below boiling.
 Don’t let the water boil.
 It should take 30-40 minutes to reach the “near boiling point.”